 SUMMER VOCAL INTENSIVE

-Two jam-packed days of workshops for singers ages 13+
+Four jam-packed days of workshops for singers ages 13+ to young adults

 This specialized program offers young singers in the Kennebecasis Valley the opportunity to learn from some of the most accomplished vocal and performance practitioners in the Greater Saint John Area and beyond.